Balfegó, the only wild bluefin tuna company maintained with environmental sustainability certification See certificate

 Ikejime Technique

-The Ike Jime technique is a particularly manual, hand-crafted method of sacrifice that requires a lot of precision and is applied individually by a team of experts.
+The Ikejime technique is a particularly manual, hand-crafted method of sacrifice that requires a lot of precision and is applied individually by a team of experts.
 Divers enter the fish husbandry facility and select the tuna according to its size, as per the customer’s requirements.
 Sacrifice is performed with a gunshot, avoiding nervous stimuli.
 Once sacrificed, two incisions are made in the main blood vessels, promoting the development of inosinic acid (taste enhancer).
 This process also prevents certain stress hormones from reaching the muscles and causing them to overheat.

 After 12 seconds, the fish is on deck.
-A flexible wire is then inserted into the spinal canal, eviscerated it accurately and immediately – which prevents any parasites, if there are any, from passing into the muscle tissue – and immersed in ice water to lower its body temperature.
+A flexible wire is then inserted into the spinal canal, eviscerated accurately and immediately – which prevents any parasites, if there are any, from passing into the muscle tissue – and immersed in ice water to lower its body temperature.

 Certificates